 Formal training in Architecture & HCI

-Currently looking for a UX design role to work alongside a diverse team of thoughtful, hardworking and motivated researchers, designers, and engineers.
+Currently looking for a user experience or service design role to work alongside a team of thoughtful, hardworking and motivated designers and researchers.

 Transitioned from working in Architecture in order to become a full time graduate student in the MHCI+D program at the University of Washington.

 Graduated from California Polytechnic University, San Luis Obispo with a Bachelor of Architecture.
 Soon after, I moved to Seattle to begin a career in Architecture.